prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-micro-atx-cases.md

 ### Graphics Card Support

 Planning on building a low profile ultimate gaming rig?
 Think again.
-Small form factor cases rarely support anything more than half height graphics cards, and the highest end half height cards are GTX 1050 and 750 ti.
+Small form factor cases rarely support anything more than half-height graphics cards, and the highest end half-height cards are GTX 1050 and 750 ti.

 In the end, your case is your choice.

-Go for what you want and show off your own personal style in whichever way you decide and game, content create, render, etc. all in your own way.
+Go for what you want and show off your own personal style in whichever way you decide and game, create content, render, etc. all in your own way.
 The case isn’t just a shell, it’s the ornate mask of your machine.

 Whatever you choose, however you choose, just consider our tips and find the case that fits perfectly with your personal preferences, and overall just enjoy your handy work!